reframejs/reframe/docs/introduction.template.md

 ##### Rapid Development

-You can create a web app by defining so-called "page configs".
-Reframe handles everything else:
+As shown in the example above you create apps with so-called "page configs" and Reframe takes care of the rest:
-It automatically transpiles, bundles, routes, renders, and serves your pages.
+It automatically transpiles, bundles, routes, renders, and serves your app.

-In the example above we created a web application by simply defining a single React component and a single page config.
-No need for configuration.

 Yet, Reframe is designed from the ground up to be entirely flexible.